The page has been translated by Gen AI.

 2WAS

-• Peak-time load correction To improve operational efficiency and obtain accurate, immediate results, the system must operate stably during peak times when workloads are most concentrated.
-Therefore, when estimating system scale, you should base it on peak time.
-Typically, a system receives approximately 20% to 50% more load during peak times compared to normal times.
-Considering this, adjust the system capacity by applying a weight of 1.2 to 1.5 times to the calculated capacity.
+• Peak Time Load Compensation To increase work efficiency and obtain accurate, immediate results, the system must operate reliably during peak times when work is most concentrated.
+Therefore, when sizing the system, you should use peak time as the basis.
+Generally, the system experiences about 20% to 50% more load during peak times compared to normal operation.
+Based on this, we apply a weighting factor of 1.2–1.5× to the estimated capacity to adjust the system capacity.

 middle1.4When excessive load occurs on a specific deadline